-The Student Union may offer up to three dances a school year.
-Students at BMC have the privilege of attending school dances.
+Students at BMC have the privilege of attending school dances, organized by the Student's Union.
 There are no open dances.
-Every student attending BMC is allowed to invite one guest.
-The guest's name and school is to be provided one week prior to the day of the dance and the student who invited that person is responsible for the guest's actions.
 Guests are required to be registered in school and must receive approval to attend by the principal.

-The dance is from 6:00 p.m. - 10:00 p.m.
-The school doors will be locked at 7:00.
-Only students with permission to arrive late will be admitted after that time.
+Only students with permission to arrive late will be admitted after the designated time.
 If a student leaves the school after being admitted, they will not be readmitted.
-Drugs and/or alcohol are not permitted.
-Infractions may result in suspension from school, and in the case of alcohol or drugs, the police will be notified.
-Students who have been given in- school suspensions or out-of-school suspensions in the term prior to the dance are not eligible to attend the dance.

-Students have to be in good standing to go to a dance.
-The following are reasons why a student will lose their good standing and therefore lose the privilege of attending a dance:
+- Drugs and/or alcohol are not permitted.
+Infractions may result in suspension from school, and in the case of alcohol or drugs, the police will be notified. - Students who have been given in- school suspensions or out-of-school suspensions in the term prior to the dance are not eligible to attend the dance. - Students have to be in good standing to go to a dance.

-- a) 5 or more lates in a given month during the school year

-- b) Poor attendance at school

-- c) Being suspended from school (includes in-school suspension)

-- d) Poor academic performance

-- e) Ongoing/chronic behaviour issues.

-- f) Skipping classes/school

-- g) Other reasons as deemed necessary by administration